topgrade-rs/topgrade/CONTRIBUTING.md

 1. Locale

-   Some `step` respects locale, which means their output can be in language other then English, we should not do check on it.
+   Some `step` respects locale, which means their output can be in language other than English, we should not do check on it.

    For example, one may want to check if a tool works by doing this: